Sign In / Sign Out

 Additional Application Information

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency (https://admission.asu.edu/international/graduate/english-proficiency).
-The School of Music does not offer conditional admission under any circumstances.
+The School of Music, Dance and Theatre does not offer conditional admission under any circumstances.
 In order to meet English proficiency requirements, students should have a TOEFL score of at least 550 (PBT) or 80 (iBT), or an IELTS overall band score of at least 6.5, or a Pearson Test of English score of at least 60.

 Applicants to the three-year track must complete the prerequisite courses listed below, which are not a part of the coursework for the MM program in music therapy (three-year track) but are required for eligibility to sit for the board-certification exam (www.cbmt.org).
 These prerequisites may be taken during undergraduate study, at a community college or other university before beginning the Master of Music program in music therapy (three-year track), during summer sessions at ASU, or online through an accredited institution recognized by ASU.
 An applicant is eligible to apply to the Master of Music program in music therapy (three-year track) while completing these prerequisites and may finish these courses during the first year in the music therapy program, although this additional work may present a hardship.
 The prerequisite courses must be completed before a student begins the internship at the end of their first year of study at ASU, unless prior arrangements have been made.
 Completing the prerequisite courses prior to beginning the Master of Music program in music therapy (three-year track) is highly recommended.

-Applications are accepted until all spaces are filled and reviewed on a rolling basis.
-Applicants are encouraged to apply as early as possible and should see the program website for more information on application deadlines.
-To ensure prompt processing of application, applicants should email MusicAdmissions@asu.edu after submitting an application.
+Applicants should visit the program website for more information on application deadlines.
+To ensure prompt processing of application, applicants should email MDTAdmissions@asu.edu after submitting an application.
 An in-depth interview emphasizing the applicant's music therapy philosophy, research activities and clinical interests is scheduled after receipt of complete application materials.
 A phone interview may be arranged.